-The ambition is to support further growth in pioneering R&D in plant science and precision agriculture, including crop bioscience, engineering, robotics and information technology-based systems.
-This will be achieved as part of a regional offer, including New Anglia (through an expansion of the joint Eastern Agri-tech Growth Initiative), the Oxford-Cambridge Arc, Greater Lincolnshire LEP and other partners.
+The ambition is to support further growth in pioneering R&D in plant science and precision agriculture, including crop bioscience, engineering/robotics and ICT-based systems.
+This will be achieved as part of a regional offer which connected with New Anglia (through an expansion of the joint Eastern Agri-tech Growth Initiative), the Oxford-Cambridge Arc, Greater Lincolnshire LEP and other partners.

-Innovative ecosystem will be further strengthened, including by working with networks like Agri-Tech East, developing new skills provision and building upon the emerging local presence of venture capital and investment funds.
+Innovative ecosystem will be further strengthened, including by working with networks like Agri-tech East, developing new skills provision and building upon the emerging local presence of venture capital and investment funds.